Socialist Republic of Chile: Creation and fall

 The proclamation took by surprise and divided public opinion immediately.
 The Communist Party of Chile (PCCh) and the trade unions manifested their opposition, because they considered the coup as "militarist".
 At the same time, businessmen, professionals and students of the Pontifical Catholic University of Chile also heatedly opposed it on ideological grounds.
 Overall, the new republic received only guarded support from socialists and workers' associations.

 A few days following the proclamation of the "Socialist Republic of Chile", the Junta dissolved Congress and, among other measures, stopped evictions from low-rental properties, decreed a three-day bank holiday (which was followed by strict controls on withdrawals), and ordered the "Caja de Crédito Popular" (a savings and loan bank for Chileans of modest means) to return clothes and tools which had been pawned there.
 The Junta pardoned those involved in the Sailors' mutiny.

 The new Junta ordered a half-million free meals served daily to the unemployed.
 State pawnshops had to return, free of charge, sewing machines and tools pawned by the "certified unemployed."
 The Junta quickly ran short on funds, so it ordered the police to confiscate jewelry from the jewelry shops in Santiago, giving each jeweler a receipt which they could cash in for paper pesos.
 Credits and deposits in foreign currency at the national and foreign banks operating in Chile were declared the property of the State.
 A General Commissariat of Subsistence and Prices was also established with the authority to fix the price of staple foods.

 These measures created dissent within the government and the followers of General Ibáñez opposed the radicalization of the socialist movement promoted by Grove and Matte.
 On June 13, Carlos Dávila resigned in protest.
 Three days later, on June 16, and with the support of the army, he proceeded to expel the socialist members of the government and replace them with his own supporters.
 Eugenio Matte and Marmaduke Grove were arrested and exiled to Easter Island.
-Some authors consider this date as the true end of the socialist republic.
+Some historians consider this date as the true end of the socialist republic.

 With army support, Carlos Dávila, proclaimed himself provisional President of the "Socialist Republic of Chile".
 At the same time he declared a state of emergency, press censorship, and a host of centrally-planned economic measures.
 Nonetheless, the lack of military and public opinion support forced him to resign on September 13, 1932.
 The office was passed onto General Bartolomé Blanche, who was replaced, under threat of a military uprising, by the President of the Supreme Court, Abraham Oyanedel, who immediately called for presidential and congressional elections.